moves-rwth/storm-website/documentation/obtain-storm/build.md

 We are going to assume that all necessary [dependencies](dependencies.html) have been installed on the machine in default locations so they can be found by our build machinery.

-If you just want to run Storm and you want to run it natively on your machine, then we recommend installing it via a package manager or using the [Docker container](docker.html).
-However, if you want or need to make changes to the Storm code base, you have to obtain the source code and build it yourself.
-While this is not always a breeze (depending on your operating system), we spent some effort on making this process as easy as possible.

 ## Obtaining the Source Code

 The source code of the latest stable release can be downloaded from [GitHub](https://github.com/moves-rwth/storm/releases/latest){:target="_blank"}.
 You can either clone the git repository